for a PDF copy of this policy.

 A. Required completion percentage.
 Students must successfully earn 67% of cumulative registered credits.
 Refer to Section VIII for more information regarding what courses will be included when determining the student’s completion rate percentage.

 B. Maximum Timeframe.
 Students may continue to receive financial aid through the number of credits required for completion of their degree/diploma/certificate multiplied by 150%, provided they meet required cumulative GPA and completion rate standards.
+All prior credits attempted will count toward the student’s maximum timeframe threshold, regardless if the student changes majors or is seeking a second degree/credential.
 Refer to Section VIII for more information regarding which courses will be included when determining if the student has exceeded the Maximum Timeframe requirement.

 III.
 Evaluation Period.

 All students will be evaluated at the end of each term of his/her attendance.
-Summer Sessions I, XL & II will be combined and progress evaluated as one term.
+If multiple Summer Sessions are offered in a calendar year, sessions will be combined and progress evaluated as one term.
 Students enrolled in a program which can be completed within one term shall be reviewed at mid-term.
 Faculty are responsible to submit grades according to published deadlines.
 Deadlines will be set in such a way so as to allow the Financial Aid Office sufficient time to evaluate and notify students on or before the 10th day of the subsequent term.

 IV.
 Failure to Meet Standards.